Rhodesian Ridgeback Back Story

 Then it was discovered these dogs were able to hunt lions and keep them at bay until the hunters caught up.
 This opened up a whole new aspect to the Ridgeback's usefulness to the colonists.

-The Rhodesian Ridgeback was called a variety of names; Van Rooyen’s Lion Dog, the African Lion Hound or African Lion Dog—Simba Inja in Ndebele, Shumba Imbwa in Shona in honor of its lion hunting prowess.
+Throughout its breed history, the Rhodesian Ridgeback was called a variety of names: Van Rooyen’s Lion Dog, the African Lion Hound or African Lion Dog—Simba Inja in Ndebele, Shumba Imbwa in Shona in honor of its lion hunting prowess.

 Note: While I personally do not condone hunting lions, I felt it would be disingenuous to not acknowledge the basis of this regal breed's origin.